sombriks/rango-vote-spring/README.md

 - the gradle file (using gradle 2.7 from command line) have embedded tomcat support with datasource configured in the jndi context

-- database migrations managed by flyway (because sql is good for the blood)
+- database migrations managed by flyway (because sql is good for the blood).
+The RDBMS used is postgresql, the user and password needed can be seen in build.gradle and context.xml as well

 - jpa entities where mapped in a way that json serialization will not blow up because of circular references